dploeger/django-restviews/README.md

 * convertDateTime (methodTag, fieldType, grid, field): Convert the current value of a date/time/datetime-field into a [Django-accepted datetime-format][django-datetime]
-** methodTag: Either "New" or "Update" for the Create and Update-view respectively
+  * methodTag: Either "New" or "Update" for the Create and Update-view respectively
-** fieldType: Either "date", "datetime" or "time"
+  * fieldType: Either "date", "datetime" or "time"
-** grid: The grid we're working on
+  * grid: The grid we're working on
-** field: The field name
+  * field: The field name
+* getCreateAction: The UI-specific data for the "create" global action.
+Should return an action object, with an action set to "rv.create." + grid.
+  * grid: The grid we're working on
 * getDeleteAction: The UI-specific data for the "delete" row-action.
 Should return an action object, with an action set to "rv.delete." + grid.
+  * grid: The grid we're working on
+* getRefreshAction: The UI-specific data for the "refresh" global action.
+Should return an action object, with an action set to "rv.refresh." + grid.
-** grid: The grid we're working on
+  * grid: The grid we're working on
 * getUpdateAction: The UI-specific data for the "update" row-action.
 Should return an action object, with an action set to "rv.update." + grid.
+  * grid: The grid we're working on

 Please have a look at the bootstrap3 implementation for reference.